By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 - They removed or nofollowed all links from their blog (presumably a separate domain) to their website and vice versa.
 This included different footer \ footer links.

-- They improved the overal site quality score by doing the “old style boost, nuke or noindex process.”
-Basically, they removed, rewrote, or noindexed low quality content.
+- They improved the overall site quality score by doing the “old-style boost, nuke or noindex process.”
+They removed, rewrote, or noindexed low-quality content.

 - Removed the number of promotional CTA’s from five to just two or one.

-- They added forms asking for doctors and patients feedback.
+- They added forms that asked for doctors’ and patients’ feedback.

 They had some technical issues with review schema and automatic translation (John Mueller has previously stated that auto-translation is a form of spam).